davixie/starkbank-challenge/README.md

 There is only one branch (`main`) and when a commit is pushed to github it triggers the deployment of the application on google cloud platform.

+Once the application is deployed a cron job to send invoices is already created.

 ## Structure of the code:

 - `configs`: It is responsible to setup all the connections and integrations needed for the application.